tikv/rfcs/text/2019-01-08-pd-simulator.md

     receiveRegionHeartbeatCh <-chan *pdpb.RegionHeartbeatResponse
     // tasks is used to store `Task`s (`Task` is an interface which defines and
     // executes some Raft commands on the shared `raftEngine`, e.g. adding a
-    // learner and removing a peer, ...) which are converted by the PD
+    // learner and removing a peer, ...) which are converted by PD responses. tasks                    map[uint64]Task
-    // responses.
-    tasks                    map[uint64]Task
     // raftEngine is shared by each node as mentioned above. raftEngine               *RaftEngine